 With regard to children in a divorce, they are still allowed to remain on the plan without any changes as they are still considered family under the law.
 The only reason a child would lose insurance is if one of the parents removed them from the plan or the parent also lost insurance coverage.

 Pension plans and stock options can be considered communal property under California law, but this all depends on when you had access to them.
 If you began paying into a pension plan or received stock options prior to your marriage or after the date of separation, then they are considered separate property and you have sole ownership.
 This means you would not have to divide them in a divorce.

 That being said, if you started paying for your pension plan after you got married, then it is considered communal property.
 This is because you were legally using marital funds to pay for your pension plan, as you and your spouse shared an income under the law.
 Thus, your pension plan could be subject to property division.
 What makes it more complicated than most other assets is that you will have to put an estimated value on how much you will contribute to it in the future and how it should be divided.

 Many of the same issues extend to stock options, which can become extremely complicated if you have a significant portion of stocks and the value is not clear.
 With a high-asset divorce, you will want to work closely with a knowledgeable attorney and financial advisors.

 Tackling the complex nature of employee benefits in a divorce can be extremely intimidating without the expertise of a skilled San Diego divorce attorney.
-At Huguenor Mattis, A.P.C., our team has more than 45 years of experience handling complicated cases for our clients.
+At Huguenor Mattis, A.P.C., our team has more than four decades of experience handling complicated cases for our clients.
 Both of our lead attorneys can thoroughly breakdown how your assets should be divided, including your employee benefits, and how they can be valued.
 If you need assistance determining the value of your assets in a divorce, reach out to our office at (858) 458-9500 for a no-cost initial consultation.